-Location: http://example.com/cb#access_token=2YotnFZFEjr1zCsicMWpAA &state=xyz&token_type=example&expires_in=3600 identifier is missing or invalid, the authorization server SHOULD inform the resource owner of the error, and MUST NOT automatically redirect the user-agent to the invalid redirection URI.
+HTTP/1.1 302 Found

+Location: http://example.com/cb#access_token=2YotnFZFEjr1zCsicMWpAA

+&state=xyz&token_type=example&expires_in=3600

 Developers should note that some user-agents do not support the inclusion of a fragment component in the HTTP Location response header field.
 Such clients will require using other methods for redirecting the client than a 3xx redirection response.
 For example, returning an HTML page which includes a 'continue' button with an action linked to the redirection URI.